 The well-educated, fluent in English staff of the Tolman Collection comprise one of its most important assets.
 Our clients consist of citizens from more than 50 countries and in addition to their native languages, the battle with English, they face the constant struggle with the Japanese language.
 So, it can be said that our clients are delighted to visit our gallery to be looked after their artistic needs by four very personable, kind and helpful Japanese men in English.

-Allison Tolman is now the owner of The Tolman Collection, a position she holds while living in New York and making frequent visits to Tokyo; the development of easy communication through on-line techniques has made this possible.
-A well known Yalie, and an involved person of The Japan Art Society of America (JASA,) she has operated her own art business in New York for more than 20 years and so she is fully aware of the daily workings of a gallery.
-Our frequent calls with her, almost on a daily basis, keeps her in touch with what is going on in our Tokyo business.
+Allison Tolman is now the owner of The Tolman Collection, a position she holds while living in New York and making frequent visits to Tokyo.
+A graduate of Yale University and a board member of The Japanese Art Society of America (JASA,) she has operated her own art business in New York for more than 20 years.

 Eiji Nagao, now the Senior Advisor of The Tolman Collection has been a very important part of our gallery for almost 40 years.
 His employment started during his 4th years at Meiji University while he worked as an “arbaito" (part time worker.)
 His charming, patient, dedicated manner, coupled with his total knowledge of the art that our gallery offers has made him a vital person in our gallery.
 Clients who worked in Japan many years ago often make it a habit to drop by to say hello to him when they visit Japan.
 They are always swept away when he can recall what pieces they have bought from our gallery.